openservicebrokerapi/servicebroker/spec.md

 ```
 {
   "error": "ConcurrencyError",
-  "description": "Another operation for this service instance is in progress"
+  "description": "Another operation for this Service Instance is in progress"
 }
 ```